-Mulberry supplements contain many active ingredients including Deoxynojirimycin, Moracin P and Morusin at different concentration levels.
-The molecular pathways which are regulated by Mulberry include P53 Signaling, Epithelial to Mesenchymal Transition, Nucleotide metabolism, DNA Repair and Oxidative Stress.
-These cellular pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death.
+Mulberry supplements contain many active ingredients including Deoxynojirimycin and Morusin at different concentration levels.
+The molecular pathways which are regulated by Mulberry include MYC Signaling, DNA Repair, Cell Cycle and Cytokine Signaling.
+These biochemical pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death of cancer cells.
 Because of this biological regulation – for cancer nutrition, the right choice of supplements like Mulberry individually or in combination is an important decision to be made.
-When making decisions on the use of supplement Mulberry for cancer – do consider all these factors and explanations.
-Because just as true for cancer treatments – Mulberry use cannot be a one-size-fits-all decision for all types of cancers.
+When making decisions on the use of supplement Mulberry over other nutritional supplements – do consider all these factors.

-1. Will Mulberry Supplements benefit Cancer Patients with Ganglioglioma undergoing Hydroxyurea treatment?
+1. Will Mulberry Supplements benefit Primary Urethral Squamous Cell Carcinoma patients undergoing Radiation treatment?

-Ganglioglioma is characterized and driven by specific genetic mutations like BRAF and EME1 leading to biochemical pathway changes in P53 Signaling, DNA Repair, RAS-RAF Signaling, MAPK Signaling and PI3K-AKT-MTOR Signaling.
-A cancer treatment like Hydroxyurea works through a specific pathway mechanism of action.
+Primary Urethral Squamous Cell Carcinoma is characterized and driven by specific genetic mutations like BLM, BRCA1 and CTCF leading to biochemical pathway changes in Androgen Signaling and DNA Repair.
+A cancer treatment like Radiation works through a specific pathway mechanism of action.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach which is effective.
 In such a condition any food or nutritional supplement which has a contrary effect to the treatment or reduces the overlap should be avoided.
-As an example, Mulberry supplement should be avoided for Ganglioglioma along with treatment Hydroxyurea.
-Mulberry impacts pathways/processes like DNA Repair which either promote drivers of the Ganglioglioma and/or nullify the treatment effect.
-Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any), age, gender, BMI, lifestyle and any genetic mutation information (if available).
+As an example, Mulberry supplement should not be taken for Primary Urethral Squamous Cell Carcinoma along with treatment Radiation.
+Mulberry supplement impacts the biochemical pathway called DNA Repair which either promotes drivers of the disease and/or nullifies the treatment effect.
+Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any

-2. Will Mulberry Supplements benefit Cancer Patients with Renal Non-Clear Cell Carcinoma Patients undergoing Bevacizumab Treatment?
+2. Will Mulberry Supplements benefit Primary Salivary Adenocarcinoma Patients undergoing Carboplatin Treatment?